kaiserdave/silksong-notes/checklists.md

-Bone Scroll: Faded parchment containing the last words of a lost pilgrim Bone Scroll: Crumpled parchment containing the prayer of a Burning Bug Weaver Effigy: Carving of Camora, Weaver of healing Choral Commandment: Decree of the Citadel, dirty and worn Choral Commandment: Surgeon's orders
+Bone Scroll: Faded parchment containing the last words of a lost pilgrim Bone Scroll: Crumpled parchment containing the prayer of a Burning Bug Weaver Effigy: Carving of Camora, Weaver of healing Weaver Effigy: Carving of Atla, Weaver of time
+Choral Commandment: Decree of the Citadel, dirty and worn Choral Commandment: Surgeon's orders
 Choral Commandment: Last edict of the Conductors